How do you want to be represented?

 Stage Two Community Consultation (11 March to 1 April 2021)

-After the close of submissions on this Report the Council will hear verbal representations from those people who made a submission and indicated they wished to be heard.
-A decision will then be made and a Final Representation Review Report will be drafted and submitted to the Electoral Commissioner, seeking a certificate of compliance.
-Once a certificate is obtained from ECSA, the Council is required to place a notice in the Gazette providing for the operation of the proposal in the Final Review Report.
+After the close of submissions the Final Representation Review Report was prepared and endorsed by Council on Monday 10 May 2021.
+The Report has now been submitted to the Electoral Commission of SA (ECSA), seeking a certificate of compliance.
+Once a certificate is obtained from ECSA, Council will place a notice in the Gazette providing for the operation of the proposal in the Final Review Report.

 Any changes as a result of the Review take effect from polling date for the next periodic Council election to be held in November 2022, though other dates may apply in certain circumstances in accordance with section 12(18) of the Act.